 The Collections, Archives and Logistics Department handles the Archives; Collections Processing, Conservation, Logistics, Preservation/Restoration; and the Registrar’s office.

 The Education Department oversees Audience Engagement, as well as Public and School Programs.
 Our External Affairs Department is responsible for the offices of Special Events, Communications, and Visitor Services.
-Business activities, security, facilities management, and other central operations are managed through the Smithsonian Institution.

 The Museum benefits from the support provided by the National Air and Space Museum Board, which consists of up to 32 distinguished members of the aerospace community.
 There are no less than two regular meetings of the Board each year.